 16. South Korea 17.
 France 18.
 Netherlands 19.
 Slovenia 20.
 Japan

-The BLI index was developed by the Organisation for Economic Co-operation and Development.
+The OECD Better Life Index was developed by the Organisation for Economic Co-operation and Development.
 The recommendations made by this Commission sought to address concerns that standard macroeconomic statistics like GDP failed to give a true account of people’s current and future well-being.

 1. Norway 2.
 Australia 3.
 Iceland 4.
 Canada 5.
 Denmark